Monitoring queries in EDC/CDMS

 Query age - how long ago was a query created

-Time to resolve - time that require to resolve a query
+Time to resolve - time that requires to resolve a query

-View - click on the eye icon to view the query in a form where it was created
+View - click on the eye icon to view the query in the form where it was created

 The row selection and the Participant ID columns are fixed to the right side of the table users to easily navigate to the right and left of the table without losing sight of the query row.